Macroscopic and Microscopic Exams

 Specimen Collection Criteria

-Collect: All suspected medically important arthropods (lice, ticks, fleas, etc.) and larvae.
+Collect: All suspected medically important worms, arthropods (lice, ticks, fleas, etc.) and larvae.
 May submit egg, larva, pupa, or adult stages.
 Place in a sterile collection container.

 - Sources: Surface of the body, stool, sputum, etc.